-The Sweden international was named the best player in France's top flight, with Marco Verratti and Salvatore Sirigu winning individual awards, too
+The Sweden international was named the best player in France's top flight, with team-mates Marco Verratti and Salvatore Sirigu winning individual awards, too

 Paris Saint-Germain attacker Zlatan Ibrahimovic has been named Ligue 1 Player of the Year following his impressive performances in 2013-14, pipping team-mates Thiago Silva and Thiago Motta as well as Monaco's James Rodriguez to the award.